Error-Proofing Check (Misalignment and Tilt Classification)

 -

-Entire Image as Recognition Region: Performs recognition on the whole image.
-This is typically suitable for scenarios where target objects are widely distributed.
+Set all as target region: Recognizes the entire image, typically suitable for scenarios where target objects are widely distributed.

 -

-After setting the target region, create a template using a qualified sample so that target objects captured in real time can be compared with the template to detect differences.
-Click Edit in the Select Template section to enter the 2D Matching Template Editor.
+After setting the target region, you need to use a good-quality product to create a template for comparing real-time captured target objects against the template to identify differences.
+Click the Edit button in the Select template section to enter the 2D Matching Template Editor.

-Representative and stable edge features should be selected from the image to generate the template, ensuring the system can later automatically search and locate target objects whose features match the template, with unique and accurate matching results.
-For details, refer to 2D Matching Template Editor.
+Select representative and stable edge features from the image to generate the template, so that the system can subsequently search the image automatically and accurately locate target objects that match the template features, while ensuring the uniqueness and stability of matching results.
+For detailed instructions, please refer to 2D Matching Template Editor.

 Adjust Recognition Parameters

-After selecting a template, adjust other parameters based on target-object features and inspection requirements to optimize detection performance.
+After selecting the template, you can adjust other parameters based on the features and detection requirements of the target object to optimize detection performance.

 | Parameter | Description | ||